Alyssa and Ilan

 Ilan: [00:00:11] The shoes are too big for her.

-Ilan: [00:00:38] Alyssa literally inside the box, and my nature is to think outside the box.
+Ilan: [00:00:38] Alyssa’s nature is inside the box, and my nature is to think outside the box.

 Ramit Sethi: [00:00:48] Are you kidding me?
 Who talks about their wife like that, especially when you and your wife are supposed to be running a business together?

-Alyssa: [00:05:42] Luckily, we both are entrepreneurial, and I started babysitting, Ilan tried a horrible job roofing.
+Alyssa: [00:05:42] Luckily, we both are entrepreneurial.
+And I started babysitting; Ilan tried a horrible job roofing.
 We don’t speak about that.
 I mean, we weren’t going to think.
-So, I started selling basic goods on Facebook, and Ilan saw that I was getting really busy, and said, there could be a business opportunity harvest, let’s make my famous baklava and the sales exploded.
+So, I started selling basic goods on Facebook, and Ilan saw that I was getting really busy, and he said, “There could be a business opportunity on this.
+Let’s make my famous baklava,” and the sales exploded.

 Ramit Sethi: [00:06:14] A lot of us believe that one magical day, when we have a million dollars or a successful business, all of our financial problems will vanish.
 Guess what?
 That never, ever happens.
 In fact, if you want a million dollars tomorrow, would you know exactly how to spend it?
 Would you know how to change your money attitudes?
 Would they just magically transform overnight?
 Of course not.
 These are skills that we learn over time.
 Now, Alyssa and Ilan are quickly realizing that they don’t have those skills.
 And with this new business, it’s starting to cause serious issues.

 Alyssa: [00:06:54] I’m doing the baklava now.
-He was still helping, but I was getting—I had way too much on my shoulder.
+He was still helping, but I was getting — I had way too much on my shoulder.
 I couldn’t manage it.
-We bake it, and then I go to the farmer’s market.
-I set up a canopy.
-We call over every single person, we offer them sample.
-It’s super interactive and tiring way of working.
-Then, you tear down at the end of the day and do it all over again.
+We bake it, and then I go to the farmer’s market, I set up a canopy, we call over every single person, we offer them sample, it’s super interactive and tiring way of working.
+Then, you tear it down at the end of the day and do it all over again.
 So, I felt like I couldn’t handle this level of work and I also was having a hard time that he was putting so much time into the crypto.

 Ramit Sethi: [00:07:35] Wait a second.
 What’s this about crypto?